 “A horse and trainer have to work as a team.
-You get to know the horse, and they start to relax and have a good time with the training.
-We start in the round pen. “
+You get to know the horse, and they start to relax and have a good time with the training.“

 Brooke Myers, has shadowed her mother, Suzanne Myers, Next Level Horsemanship, since she was 3 years old.
 Now, she is a young horse handler in her own right.
 Since first grade, Brooke has excelled in school and her early take charge approach to life has served her well in many other ways.
 She is often on the road with her mother, behind the scenes at horse expos or clinics and there she is second to none in charge.
 “Brooke is an essential part of set up and making things run smoothly at the booth,” says Suzanne.
 “I really dread the thought of doing an event without her because she is literally my right-hand gal.”
 Brooke also plays volleyball in school, but her tight schedule can’t keep her away from her horses.

 In 2009 Brooke earned the Reserve Grand Championship, Youth Division, in the Extreme Mustang Makeover, Eastern Stampede, Murfreesboro, TN, at the age of 9…she competed with horse trainers from throughout the country and was the youngest participant to ever achieve this honor.
 With her Award winnings, she bought Jacuzzi, the Mustang who shared her win.

 Brooke rides in many disciplines and has even participated in the sport of Polocross with her Quarter Horse mare M.B.
 Jamie Babe.
 She especially enjoys the sport of Reining and competes in the Youth and Non-Pro divisions of the National Reining Horse Association (NRHA) sanctioned events.